tokenasian/OSU-361/README.md

 **Requesting Data**

-To programmatically request data from the Alpaca Microservice, you can use the provided Python functions in the `alpaca_trading.py` file.
+To request data from the Alpaca Microservice, you can use the provided Python functions in the `alpaca_trading.py` file.

 ```
 from alpaca_trading import place_order